 The more event tech you incorporate into the events you’re involved with, the more data you have access to before, during, and after every event.
-The rise in virtual and hybrid events (and data-rich platforms that power them) has exploded access to data, giving savvy event planners and marketing access to exponentially more data than they would’ve had a decade ago.
+The rise in virtual and hybrid events (and data-rich platforms that power them) has exploded access to data, giving savvy event planners and marketing access to exponentially more pieces of information than they would’ve had a decade ago.

 But amid all this data, marketers and event planners have a problem: what exactly can they do with all this data, and how can they process it down into something actionable?